Buck Mountain (Long Lake, New York)

 Buck Mountain is a mountain in the Adirondack Mountains region of New York.
-It is located southwest of Tupper Lake in Hamilton County.
+It is located in Long Lake, New York, southwest of Tupper Lake in Hamilton County.
 The Buck Mountain Fire Observation Station is located on top of the mountain.
-On June 21, 2021, the Hamilton County Board of Supervisors announced that the tower would soon be reopened to the public.
+In 2023, a newly constructed 1.2-mile trail opened that provided public access to the long-restricted fire tower.

 History

-The Buck Mountain Fire Observation Station is a 60 ft Aermotor LS40 tower that was erected by Whitney Park circa 1933.
-On April 11, 2006, the International Paper Company, signed an agreement to sell all its land in the Adirondack Park to Lyme Timber Company for $137 million dollars.
+Located in Long Lake, New York, the Buck Mountain Fire Observation Station is a 60 ft Aermotor LS-40 tower that was erected in the privately owned Whitney Park circa 1933.
+In 2006, the International Paper Company signed an agreement to sell all its land in the Adirondack Park to Lyme Timber Company for $137 million.
 On June 21, 2021 the Hamilton County Board of Supervisors announced that the tower would soon be reopened to the public.
-Cedar Heights Timber, LLC has agreed with the county to enter into a 10 year agreement to open the fire tower to the public.
+Cedar Heights Timber agreed with the county to enter into a 10-year agreement to open the fire tower to the public.
+The trail was completed and public access opened in September 2023.